dthx2710/oipteam1b2023/ui/docs/ideation-process/uat.md

 ## Conclusion

 The survey results affirm that the activities are generally well-designed to promote learning and are suitable for the intended audience, likely children.
-The balance between challenge and intuitiveness appears to be well-maintained across the activities, fostering an environment that is both engaging and educational.
+The <Highlight color="#11a281">balance between challenge and intuitiveness</Highlight> appears to be well-maintained across the activities, fostering an environment that is both <Highlight color="#11a281">engaging and educational</Highlight>.
 The insights gained from this survey could guide further refinement and development, ensuring that the activities continue to resonate with learners and educators alike.